open-and-sustainable/prismaid/docs/tools/convert-tool.md

 2. **Text Recognition Issues**:
    - Non-standard fonts may cause character recognition problems
    - Ligatures and special characters might not be preserved correctly
-   - Text in images cannot be extracted (including scanned PDF documents)
+   - Text in images cannot be extracted without OCR (use Tika fallback for scanned PDFs)

 3. **Structural Information Loss**:
    - Formatting that conveys meaning (bold, italic, etc.) is lost in plain text